behrica/clj-py-R-template/README.md

-As in the container images one single R version and one single python version is installed, libraries can be simply added by adding a few lines to the image configuratyion file (Dockerfile / my-project.def).
+As in the container images one single R version and one single python version is installed, libraries can be simply added by adding a few lines to the image configuration file (Dockerfile / my-project.def).

 In case native dependencies are required, they can be added via "apt-get install"

 The following would add a native library, a python library and a R package.

-Example how to add to Dockefile
+Example how to add to Dockerfile
 ```
 RUN apt-get install libssl-dev